Scottish Premiership team news, stats & selectors

 Choose your starting XI.
 It's up to you how to approach it - you could go for the team you WANT the manager to pick or the one you THINK he will.

-Livingston v Heartof Midlothian (Sunday, 13:30)
+Livingston v Heart of Midlothian (Sunday, 13:30)

 Livingston striker Joel Nouble is getting closer to fitness following a knee injury and could make the bench.
 Tom Parkes (knee) and Jamie Brandon (groin) are still out.

 Hearts manager Robbie Neilson has no fresh injuries.
 Andy Halliday and Peter Haring could return from concussion lay-offs while Gary Mackay-Steven (foot) is still working his way back to fitness.
-Long-term injury victims Beni Baningime, Liam Boyce, Craig Halkett (all knee) and Craig Gordon (broken leg) remain out.
+Long-term injured players Beni Baningime, Liam Boyce, Craig Halkett (all knee) and Craig Gordon (broken leg) remain out.

 Did you know?
 Since losing their first four top-flight meetings with Livingston in 2001-02, Hearts have only been beaten in two of their last 22 such matches against the West Lothian side (W11 D9).